biafra23/trueblocks-kotlin/README.md

 while the IpfsLocalClient connects to a local IPFS node.
 The latter is recommended for decentralization reasons.

 See `Main.kt` for example usage

+For an example to use this on Android please have a look at: https://github.com/biafra23/AndroidPortal